ccin2p3/puppet-riemann/README.md

 ### Setup Requirements

+* Puppet >= 3.5.0
+* Puppet module puppetlabs-stdlib
+* Puppet module puppetlabs-concat
-You must ensure the riemann package is present on your package provider's repository.
-This module will not install packages from http://riemann.io.
+* The riemann package must be present on your package provider's repository.
+This module will not install [official packages](http://riemann.io) (patches welcome)

-If you want to use the pubsub mechanism of this module, you need to have `storeconfigs` set to `true`.
+* The pubsub mechanism of this module requires `storeconfigs = true`.

 ## Usage